LinxzSec/LinxzSec.github.io/oscp.md

 ## OSCP

-{% for post in site.categories %}
+{% for page in site.pages %}
-  {% if post.categories contains 'OSCP Journey' %}
+  {% if page.categories contains 'OSCP Journey' %}
     {% unless post.draft %}
         <li><a href="{{ post.url }}">{{ post.title }}</a></li>
     {% endunless %}